What Is The Factor Of 80

 Definition of Factors

 A factor of a number is an integer that divides the number evenly, leaving no remainder.
-For example, consider the number 12.
+This leads to for example, consider the number 12.
 The factors of 12 are 1, 2, 3, 4, 6, and 12 because each of these numbers divides 12 without leaving a remainder.
 Mathematically, if a and b are integers and a divides b evenly, then a is a factor of b.

 How to Find Factors of 80